-At Kellogg we strongly believe in an interdisciplinary and collaborative approach to PhD study that directly engages our students with the many programs found on Northwestern’s campus.
-To complement their study of the fundamental disciplines that underlie business research, our students attend classes in communication studies, economics, engineering, law, mathematics, statistics, political science, psychology, sociology, and much more.
+The breadth and depth of expertise between departments – and within each department – provides students with the curriculum and guidance to become leaders in their field.
+To complement their study of the fundamental disciplines that underlie business research, our students attend classes in communication studies, economics, engineering, law, mathematics, statistics, political science, psychology, and sociology.
 The richness and flexibility of the curriculum within this collegial environment encourage close working relationships with students and faculty across disciplines, which can bring a unique perspective to the students’ dissertation research.

 Additionally Northwestern is a member of the Traveling Scholar Program, which enables students to take classes within the Big Ten consortium and the University of Chicago for credit.